Frequently Asked Questions

 -Preliteracy and literacy skills (phonological awareness, decoding, comprehension and writing)

-What is the role of the Speech and Language Pathologist at Tevie Miller Heritage School?
+What is the role of the Speech-Language Pathologist at Tevie Miller Heritage School?

-- At Tevie Miller Heritage School, the Speech and Language Pathologist is responsible for:
+- At Tevie Miller Heritage School, the Speech-Language Pathologist is responsible for:

 How will my child receive Speech and Language services at Tevie Miller Heritage School?

 - A collaborative class model is in place at Tevie Miller Heritage School.
-This means that the Speech and Language Pathologist works closely with classroom Teacher and Educational Assistant to meet all student's needs.
-The Speech and Language Pathologists are typically very involved with the Language Arts program, helping students to develop their spoken and written language.
+This means that the Speech-Language Pathologist works closely with the classroom Teacher, Educational Assistant and Speech-Language Pathologist Assistant to meet all students' needs.
+The Speech-Language Pathologists are typically very involved with the Language Arts program, helping students to develop their spoken and written language.
 Speech and Language activities are designed to support and augment classroom activities and curriculum material whenever possible.
-Speech and Language Pathologists also work with the classroom teachers to develop and adapt materials and teaching approaches that support student's language skills within the classroom.
-This means that the Speech and Language Pathologists may work with students in a variety of contexts:
+Speech-Language Pathologists also work with the classroom teachers to develop and adapt materials and teaching approaches that support students' language skills within the classroom.
+This means that the Speech-Language Pathologists may work with students in a variety of contexts: